Last Updated on June 27, 2021 by Chef Mireille

-Pastechi – Aruba Style Empanada – Aruba is one of the most multi cultural Caribbean island with African, Dutch, Indonesian and South American influences.
-Their version of empanadas is full of complimentary and contradictory flavors.
+Pastechi – Empanadas Arube Style – Aruba is one of the most multi cultural Caribbean island with African, Dutch, Indonesian and South American influences.
+Their version of empanadas is full of the complimentary and contradictory flavors of this fusion cuisine.

 Aruba is very close to Venezuela.
 In the past before Venezuela’s current economic problems, my cousins would fly to Caracas just for the day to go shopping.
 As such, there is a lot of South American influence on our cuisine.
 That’s where we get our Pastechi and Empana from.
 The difference is that empana are made with a cornmeal crust and pastechi is made with a plain short crusty pastry shell.
 However, the fillings are very different in our Aruba version.

 Aruba is one of the most diverse islands due to our Dutch history.
 Any Dutch colonized country has Indonesian influences as they were also colonized by the Dutch.
 Our pastechi fillings represent the cultural diversity on the island with influences from Africa, Indonesia and the Netherlands.
 Try our Pastechi – Aruba Style Empanadas and you will fall in love with our cuisine.
 Ok I am a little biased as my Mom is from Aruba so for me any Aruban cuisine is comfort food to me.